 Avoiding Rescue to Help Others

 Lillico had a search and rescue beacon (Sarbe) on him but showed great courage by not turning it on when the helicopter came overhead and with the enemy close.
 This would have no doubt turned in to many colleagues being possibly killed or injured when they came down to rescue him.
 That’s a fucking brave shout if ever I’ve seen one, to sit, bleeding, alone in the jungle and not call for help in case it put your mates at risk.
 That’s what Lillico was about though.

 Thomson meanwhile was still crawling, still hitting the shots of morphine.
 And still in a lot of pain.
 The trooper reached the RV and was saddened to see his and Lillico’s bergan’s side by side where they left them.
-The rest of the patrol were nowhere.
+The rest of the patrol was nowhere.

 It was almost the second evening and he continued to crawl some more before resting under some bushes near a stream.
-He pretty much gave up with continuing hiding, and fired three shots in the air.
+He pretty much gave up with continuing to hide and fired three shots in the air.
 That should alert the Indos.
 Then he saw a soldier getting closer, this could be the enemy coming for him at last.
 He lifted his weapon and aimed.

 They’re Getting Closer

 He paused, just for a fraction of a second.
 He saw a red band along the hat of the soldier and this caused him to think long enough to realise they were friendly forces.
 Help at last.
 Relief ran over him.
 But what about Lillico?

 Lillico was still alone.
 Still crawling, still hoping to see friendly faces in the jungle.
 He was trying to get to a ridge that he could see.
 It was risky.
 The enemy could spot him.
 The wounded soldier knew it was unlikely he could survive another night in the jungle with no medical treatment, especially as a storm was now approaching.